-So even though the pressures to have the candidates working as nurses are considerable, please be patient with candidates.
+So even though the pressures to have the candidates working on the ward are considerable, please be patient with candidates.
 IELTS is a tough exam - but it is certainly doable given expert input, plenty of self-study and sufficient time for candidates to put the hours in.
-With lots of additional encouragement, they will make the progress they need to score 7.0 and allow them to achieve their goal of working as nurses in the UK.
+With lots of additional encouragement, they will make the progress they need to score 7.0 and allow them to achieve their goal of working in the UK.